cjacker/opensource-toolchain-ch32v/README.md

 CH32V103/203/208/305/307 use a proprietary debugging interface named 'RVSWD' (similar to SWD) and requires a special (but not expensive) usb adapter named 'WCH-LINK' or 'WCH-LINKE' to program/debug. it was implemented in WCH forked OpenOCD as 'wlink' interface.

 At first, the WCH forked OpenOCD is close sourced and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).
-Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by the request of opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).
+Later (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by the request of opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch), but no update after that.

-When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it need a 'WCH-LINKE' adapter instead old 'WCH-LINK', 'WCH-LINK'(without E) adapter can not support this 1-wire debugging interface.
+When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it need a 'WCH-LINKE' adapter instead old 'WCH-LINK', 'WCH-LINK'(without E) adapter can not support this 1-wire debugging interface and the sources of old version WCH forked OpenOCD seems not work anymore.

-This OpenOCD fork (https://github.com/karlp/openocd-hacks/) can support the 1-wire interface.
+Another developer got the updated WCH OpenOCD sources and create [this OpenOCD fork](https://github.com/karlp/openocd-hacks/), this fork is able to support the 1-wire SDI interface.

 There is also the STM32F103C8T6-based https://github.com/NgoHungCuong/1-Wire-CH32V003 for debugging, and https://github.com/NgoHungCuong/NHC-Link042 for flashing.

 By the way, WCH CH571/573 and CH581/582/583 are series of 32-bit RISC-V core microcontroller integrated with BLE wireless communication, these parts also covered by this tutorial.